claramoreirag/FEUP-ESOF/Development-Report.md

 In the View component resides the user interface and front-end of our app: the display of our different app states and data.

-The Model component contains all the app data: profiles, schedules, CVs, etc.
+The Model component contains all the app data: profiles, schedules, etc.

 Last but not least, the Controller component that connects the Model to the View: the Model sends data for the View to display and the View sends user inputs for the Model to process.